shwimmy-James-shwee/CV-Website/README.md

 # Monorepo Template

-Note: This repo is still a WIP
+Note: This is a ongoing WIP repo

 This template is a ["monorepo"](https://monorepo.tools/) built on top of [Turborepo](https://turbo.build/).
 It uses **pnpm** as the package manager and **TypeScript** as the primary language.